Dynamic Cantor Derivative Logic: A finitary accessibility relation

 We continue to verify conditions (ii) and (v).
 For condition (ii), first observe that ${\sqsubset_{\Phi}^0}(u)$ is finite by construction, as it contains at most two elements for each $\varphi\in \Phi$.
 Now, if $u \sqsubset _{\Phi}v$ then there is a sequence

-By taking a minimal such sequence, we may assume that it is injective.
+By taking a minimal such sequence, we may assume that it is injective, i.e.\ each element appears only once in the sequence.
 Consider the tree consisting of all such sequences (ordered by the initial segment relation).
 This is a finitely-branching tree, as ${\sqsubset_{\Phi}^0}(x)$ is always finite.
 Moreover, if ${\sqsubset_{\Phi}}(u)$ is infinite, then this tree is infinite.
 By K\"onig's lemma, there is an infinite sequence

 By definition of $\sqsubset_{\Phi}^0$, for each $i \in \omega $ there is $\varphi_i \in \Phi$ such that $v_{i+1}$ is $\varphi_i$-final.
 Since ${\sqsubset_{\Phi}^0} \subseteq {\sqsubset_{\rm c}}$, we have that $v_{i} \sqsubseteq_{\rm c} v_j$ whenever $i\leq j$.
 Since $\Phi$ is finite, there is some $\theta\in\Phi$ such that $v_{i}$ is $\theta$-final for infinitely many values of $i$.
 Let $i_0$ be the least such value.
 If $i>i_0$ is any other such value, $v_{i_0} \sqsubset_{\rm c} v_i$ together with $\theta$-finality of $v_{i_0}$ yields $v_i \sqsubset_{\rm c} v_{i_0}$.
 Thus $v_i\in C(v_{i_0})$ and $ v_{i} \sqsubset_{\Phi}^0 v_{i+1}$, which by definition of $\sqsubset^0_{\Phi}$ yields $ v_{i+1} \in {\sqsubset_{\Phi}^0} (v_{i_0} )$.
 But ${\sqsubset_{\Phi}^0} (v_{i_0} )$ is finite, contradicting that the chain is infinite and injective.